Continuous-Time Best-Response and Related Dynamics in Tullock Contests with Convex Costs: Introduction

 \section{Introduction}

 Contests are games where agents compete by making costly investments to win valuable prizes.
-The model of \citet{tullock1980efficient} is one of the most widely used for studying these environments, and has been applied to scenarios that originate from economics, political science, and computer science (see, e.g., \citet{konrad2009strategy}, \citet{vojnovic2015contest}).
-As a concrete real-life application, consider the game among miners in proof-of-work cryptocurrencies such as Bitcoin~\cite{chen2019axiomatic,leshno2020bitcoin}.
-The probability that a Bitcoin miner adds the next block (and collects the corresponding reward) is proportional to her costly computational effort.
-A Tullock contest captures the game among these miners: a set of agents compete to win a valuable prize by investing costly effort, and an agent gets a portion of the prize proportional to his effort.
+The model of Tullock~\cite{tullock1980efficient} is one of the most widely used for studying these environments, and has been applied to scenarios that originate from economics, political science, and computer science.
+Applications include cryptocurrencies (proof-of-stake~\cite{bahrani2024centralization}, proof-of-work~\cite{leshno2020bitcoin}), rent-seeking, political lobbying, competition among firms, crowdsourcing, resource allocation and routing, college admissions, and sports~(see, e.g., the books \cite{konrad2009strategy,vojnovic2015contest} surveying some of these applications).
+As a concrete example, consider the game among miners in proof-of-work cryptocurrencies such as Bitcoin~\cite{chen2019axiomatic,leshno2020bitcoin}.
+A Bitcoin miner's expected reward for the next block is proportional to her costly computational effort.
+A Tullock contest closely approximates the game among these miners: a set of agents compete to win a valuable prize by investing costly effort, and an agent gets a portion of the prize proportional to his effort.
+In general, Tullock contests can model a large class of competitive environments where the reward of an agent increases with her own effort, decreases with others' effort, and the cost increases with her own effort.